Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 Eyes And Coat Color

-In most breeds of dog, eye color and coat color are connected.
+In most breeds of dogs, eye color and coat color are connected.

-Dogs who have a white, merle, or piebald coat pattern are much more likely to have blue eyes.
+Dogs with a white, merle, or piebald coat pattern are likelier to have blue eyes.
 Albino or partial albino pooches, and those with a gray or Isabella coat, can also sport baby blues.

-These coat colors lead to blue eyes because these colors are the result of a gene that prevents pigment from being expressed.
+These coat colors lead to blue eyes because these colors result from a gene that prevents pigment from being expressed.
 This causes white or diluted pigment in areas of their coat.
 When this happens in the eyes, it leads to blue eyes.

 In huskies, there’s no connection between coat and eye color.
 A white and black husky could have brown eyes, while a black husky can have bright blue eyes.